 The Thomasville History Center is located in the former home of Oliver Ewart, who built the bowling alley/gym/shooting range for his tween son.
 You can see the bowling alley on a tour of the History Center, but the museum has also been known to host public events at the bowling alley where you can test your skills.
 Sign me up.

-Wacky House Tour.
-While you are at the History Center, go across the street and see the weird and quirky Lapham Patterson House, a quirky example of Victorian era architecture.
+While at the History Center, go across the street and see the weird and quirky Lapham Patterson House, a quirky example of Victorian era architecture.
 None of the windows or doors are the same height.
 There are 50 different exits, and the house is built around a hexagonal shaped room.
 And then there are the eccentric owner stories.

 We said hello to the horses, wandered through the cemetery, which sits right next to the original tennis courts, and even walked through the hedge maze.
 After so much activity, it’s nice to relax on a gorgeous day and just take in the beauty.

 We’ve already told you about two of our favorite shops, the open and airy The Hare and the Hart and the funky Fuzzy Goat.
-Here are three other boutiques you’ll want to visit while you are in Thomasville.
+Here are a few other boutiques you’ll want to visit while in Thomasville.
+I mean, is it even a true girl’s trip without shopping?

 Love the cowhide purse with the shotgun shell closure, but wish it had longer handles, a pocket, or a monogrammed plate?
 SouthLife Supply owners Kelly and Heather Abbott will work with you to design your creation and bring it to life.
 And if you do happen to bring in a rattlesnake, they can make that into something special for you too.